Hoekz/learnit/README.md

  - `.learnitignore` - not started, eventually want multiple directory support, support module or chapter annotations
  - `.SCRIPT.md` - started, prompt when creating module, chapter, and step, associate with module (not called script, uses branch name), close to completed.
  - `learnit save` - completed.
- - `learnit upload` - completed.
+ - `learnit upload` - needs to search for unpushed branches and set upstream references.
  - `learnit rebase` - not started, rebase all branches intelligently (for changes to `main` that need to be everywhere)
  - `learnit squash-scripts` - not started, collapses all changes to scripts to single commit so it does not change dynamically.

 For consumers:

- - `learnit start`- started, navigates course, needs to print script
+ - `learnit start`- mostly complete.
  - `learnit output` - mostly done, watches location and starts/stops commands as necessary, reporting their output
  - `learnit reset` - not started, erases all progress, resets to `main`
  - `learnit bookmark` - not started, allows user to set up a quick return point